Dass33/TicTacToe/README.md

 # TicTacToe
 List of features I want to implement:
-    Restart
-    css for win
+    modal, values next to sliders
-    ui to pick grid size
-    counter of wins, local storage
+    bugfix, symbols to win bigger than grid size counter of wins, local storage